A rematch of the NWSL Championship to kick off the season. A meeting between the top two MVP finalists. A new wrinkle in the league’s best rivalry.

 Marta in 2017: Second in MVP voting, second in goals scored, 13 goals, 6 assists

-Both will likely miss the first few games of the season because of 2019 FIFA Women’s World Cup qualifying (Kerr with Australia and Marta with Brazil), but lucky for us all that the Red Stars and Pride don’t meet for the first time until May.
+Both could miss the first few games of the season because of 2019 FIFA Women’s World Cup qualifying (Kerr with Australia and Marta with Brazil), but lucky for us all that the Red Stars and Pride don’t meet for the first time until May.

 Now that Kerr is a member of the Red Stars, she’ll be teamed up with the reigning U.S. Soccer Female Player of the Year in Julie Ertz.
 Marta, meanwhile, will once again be paired up with Alex Morgan, the 2017 CONCACAF Female Player of the Year.